jCodingStuff/Knapsack3D/README.md

 # Knapsack3D

+## Java JDK 8 is required since JavaFX is used.
+Otherwise, you need to bring JavaFX into your project in another way. ##

 <img src="/imgs/cargo.png" alt="Thumbnail" width="65%"/>

 This is the Project 1 - Part 3 of the Data Science and Knowledge Engineering Bachelor at Maastricht University.